-For information on the Issuer's management of credit risk, see the chapters "Comment on Risk Management" and "Comment on Capital Management" of the Financial Statements in the Issuer Consolidated Annual Report 2021 incorporated herein by reference.
+For further information on the Issuer's management of credit risk, see the Issuer's Consolidated Annual Report 2021.

 The information that the Issuer uses to manage its credit risk may be inaccurate or incomplete.

 Although the Issuer regularly reviews its credit exposure to specific clients and counterparties and to specific industries, countries and regions that it believes may present credit concerns, default risk may arise from events or circumstances that are difficult to foresee or detect, such as, for instance, fraud.
 The Issuer may also fail to receive full information with respect to the credit or trading risks of a counterparty.